lluachaturbate/CBADK/README.md

 App Dev Kit for Chaturbate

-#### Why i did this?
+#### What is this?
-While the testbed is a good thing to do design and final tests it's not really handy while developing apps.

-Especially when people aren't writing javascript code on a daily basis they make a lot of mistakes or want to test every new little piece of code.
-With the amount of time it takes to upload and start apps on the testbed you end up spending less than half of the time on coding.
+Well the name says it all: This tool is supposed to help develop and test Apps for CB.
+I decided to not attempt to make a website copy of CB and build features around it, instead i did my own implementation to realize feautures that i think are important.
+Unfortunately the CB API didn't gave me much to work with, so i filled the gaps with tests and guesswork.

-#### Take into consideration
+#### Feautures
-* This is not made to be visually compatible with chaturbate.
-I tried to make it look close, that's it.
-  * The font slider is there for a reason tho: Broadcasters usually increase the fontsize by a lot - think of that when spamming notices.
-* I coded this on a day off quickly, **dirty**, without a design idea and without testing - educated guess: There is a bug somewhere.
-* There is no guarantee that anything that works here will work on chaturbate.
-All i did is based on the API documentation and guesswork.
-Always do your final tests on the testbed!
+* All API functions.
+* Multi-User support.
+  * You can create users and get the POV of the user you select (notices, cam etc.)
+  * You can act as any user at any time (chat, tip, enter/leave room etc.)
+* Debugger
+* Easy chat fontsize adjustment
+  * As a broadcaster i can tell you a lot of us **greatly** increase the fontsize since we usually sit between 1m and 5m away from the screen.
+  * Notice-spamming or real big notices fill up the whole chat window disturbingly often, so you should think of (and test) that while developing.
+* Code warnings.
+  * Let's face it, the CB appengine has a few flaws.
+I attempt to give warnings if your code does something stupid.

 #### Make it better
-Don't hesitate to report bugs and make feature/pull requests.
+Don't hesitate to report bugs, make feature/pull requests or [mail me](mailto:llua.chaturbate@gmail.com).
 I originally did this for myself and didn't intend to fit the needs of everyone.

-##### TODO
-I usually don't make GUIs so contribution from someone fluent with QML would be nice.
-Don't hesitate to make a rework.
-Doxygen and my QML mess should give you enough info to do it.

-##### Install
+##### Compile
-It only depends on [Qt](https://www.qt.io/) so all that is needed is
 ```
 qmake && make
 ```
+It is completely portable and only depends on [Qt](https://www.qt.io/) to build.
+ * Windows
-Since Windows-people usually don't like to compile things i put up a release file.
+  * Since Windows-people usually don't like to compile things i put up a release file.
 It's just **blindly** cross compiled with MXE and never tested.
 If it doesn't work just get Qt and compile it yourself, it's maybe 10clicks and a coffee.

-##### Usage
-It should be pretty forward,:
-* Load your app code.
-  * since there is no server the combobox at the top controls *your view* of the chat and cam.
-  * create viewers and events (chat, tip, enter, leave) with the controls in the lower right.
+There is no knowledge of C++ required to complie and run a project (a chimpanse can do it).